 Saying Walt Disney World is better than Disneyland due to the number of parks each has is about as arbitrary as saying your taller child is better than the shorter one.
 It reduces the comparison to simple terms that overlooks so much.
 It’s probably a comparison you shouldn’t even make since both resorts are so different.
 You simply need to experience both.

 I could go on for pages and pages about why I love Disneyland, and why everyone owes it to themselves to visit Disneyland, but hopefully this is a good-enough jumping off point.
 If you’ve never been to either Walt Disney World or Disneyland Resort, it’s a good place to start as we attempt to weigh the strengths and weaknesses of each in an unbiased manner.
 If all of this is still overwhelming or you want personalized recommendations for Disneyland Resort, click here to get a vacation quote from a no fee Authorized Disney Vacation Planner.

 Are you planning a Disneyland Resort visit now that the parks have reopened?
-Thinking about visiting in Summer 2021?
-Or, will you wait until fall or Christmas?
-Have you already visited Star Wars: Galaxy’s Edge and done Star Wars: Rise of the Resistance?
-Are you excited for the debut of Avengers Campus in 2021?
+Thinking about visiting in Spring or Summer 2022?
+Or, will you wait until Halloween or Christmas?
+Have you already visited Galaxy’s Edge and done Star Wars: Rise of the Resistance?
+Are you excited for the debut of Mickey & Minnie’s Runaway Railway or the reimagined Toontown in 2023?
 What about the other relatively new additions, such as Incredicoaster or Guardians of the Galaxy – MISSION: Breakout?
 Have you previously visited Disneyland?
 Have any tips of your own to add?
 Any questions you still have that this guide did not answer?
 We really appreciate reader feedback and your thoughts, so please share in the comments below! 🙂